beemojs/dev/README.md

 This repository is a collection of Beemo owned and maintained configurations and presets for common developer tools -- primarily tools used by the Beemo project and its authors.

-It aims to provide a modern, evergreen, convention over configuration approach to TypeScript (and React) only projects!
+It aims to provide a modern, developer accessible, convention over configuration approach to TypeScript (and React) only projects!

 ## Packages